How to Evaluate Employee Potential | Thomas.co

 • Leadership qualities

-The 3 dimensions of potential
+The three dimensions of employee potential

 Along with these markers, potential can be broken down and examined from three different dimensions: